rollchains/spawn/docs/versioned_docs/version-v0.50.x/02-build-your-application/09-ibc-cosmwasm.md

 ## Contract Logic

 Here are all the imports used in this.
-Replace your files top with these.
+Replace your files top.

 ```rust title="src/contract.rs"
 // highlight-start